 Anyone

-front and enjoy the performance a solo supporter.
+front and enjoy the performance provided by a solo supporter.
 I honestly thought he was

 like a frustrated detective.